knaidoo29/magpie/README.md

   boxes.
   - `dg.Heal2Ring`: Remaps a HEALPix map on to a pseudo polar coordinate grid (more precisely a polar-cap coordinate grid).
-  - `dg.Heal2Box`: Remaps a HEALPix map to a Mercator projection with a defined center.
+  - `dg.Heal2Polar`: Remaps a HEALPix map to a Mercator projection with a defined center.
+  - `dg.Heal2Ortho`: Remaps a HEALPix map to a Orthographic projection.

 Things to consider: